-The creative process is not linear but for certain purposes we can treat it as if it is, and break it down into seven stages.
+The process is not linear but for certain purposes, we can treat it as if it is, and break it down into seven stages.

-Everything we create always and invariable goes through these stages on its way from imagined want into material existence.
+Everything we create invariably goes through these stages on its way from imagined form (wants, desires) into material form (things, experiences).

 * * *

 If what we’re making comes easy to us — family dinner, f-r-e-e-writing, a dollar — we can pass right through some of the stages without noticing them.
-When it’s more challenging — conference catering for 300, a published novel, a million dollars — awareness of the process becomes a real boon.
+When it’s more challenging — conference catering for 300, a published novel, a million dollars — awareness of the process is highly helpful.

 It helps us to avoid overwhelm, and all the other kinds of fears that can so easily derail our intentions.

 Awareness of the seven stages also helps us to understand what’s being asked of us at different points of the process.